sherlock-audit/2024-06-allora-judging/README.md

 https://github.com/allora-network/allora-chain/pull/443

-# Issue M-23: If old coefficient is bigger than the new one then the reputer has it's coeff reduced more than it should
+# Issue M-21: If old coefficient is bigger than the new one then the reputer has it's coeff reduced more than it should

 Source: https://github.com/sherlock-audit/2024-06-allora-judging/issues/92

+The protocol has acknowledged this issue.

 ## Found by
 0x3b